 Are Monopoly railroads worth it?

-The Monopoly railroads are worth it if you can buy three or four as this will generate a return of 50 to 100% of your investment each time they are landed on.
+The Monopoly railroads are worth it if you can buy three or four as this will generate a return of 16.67% to 25% of your total investment each time they are landed on.
 In a two-player game, buying one or two railroads can also be worth it to prevent your opponent from owning three or four.

 Don’t underestimate the power of the railroads.
 It’s possible to win a game of Monopoly with no color sets if you have four railroads.

 The best Monopoly railroad to own is the B&O Railroad as this is landed on most often.
 The B&O Railroad space is the fifth most commonly landed on space in the whole Monopoly board.

 Here are the probabilities of landing on each Monopoly railroad per roll:

 - B&O Railroad – 3.0659%

 Based on this, I can tell you how likely you are to make back your investment.
 For one, two, or three railroads owned, the probability is based on the average of the percentages above.
 For all four railroads, it’s just the sum of the four percentages.